BramVanroy/mai-simplification-nl-2023/README.md

 - hparam_lr_min
 - hparam_lr_max
+- hparam_wd_min
+- hparam_wd_max
 - hparam_bs_min
 - hparam_bs_max
 - hparam_epoch_min
 - hparam_epoch_max

-Note the flag `--include_inputs_for_metrics`, which is needed to calculate the sari metric.
+Note the flag `--include_inputs_for_metrics` in the commands below, which is needed to calculate the sari metric because it relies on the source text to evaluate the simplified text.

 #### ul2-small-dutch
 ```shell